Competitive Content Analysis: Your Step-by-Step Guide

 Why should you analyze your competitors’ content?

-Taking the time to analyze competitor content helps you keep your SEO content strategy up to date and competitive.
+Taking the time to analyze competitor content helps you keep your search engine optimization (SEO) content strategy up to date and competitive.

 First, it lets you understand your competitive baseline and know where you stand in the industry.
 And second, it helps you identify opportunities like content gaps and areas where you can improve your content.